top of page

 For an API to be considered RESTful, it must satisfy the following requirements:

-Statelessness: An API request should contain all the information needed for executing a given task without relying on any context on the server.
+• Statelessness: Request should contain all the information needed for executing a given task without relying on any context on the server.

-The Layered System: REST APIs are made of multiple layers, each responsible solely for performing one core functionality.
-For instance, a three-layer architecture most common for REST APIs can be broken down into the data access, business logic, and presentation layers.
+• The Layered System: REST API is made of multiple layers, each responsible solely for performing one core functionality.
+For instance, a three-layer architecture most common for them can be broken down into the data access, business logic, and presentation layers.

-Code on demand: This means that developers can drastically expand the functionality of their REST APIs by including executable code in their API calls.
+• Code on demand: This means that developers can drastically expand the functionality of their REST APIs by including executable code in their existing API calls.

-The benefits of REST APIs are flexibility in development and implementation, the ability to incorporate popular data formats, and increased scalability.
+The benefits of REST APIs are flexibility in development and implementation, the ability to incorporate popular data formats, and increased scalability when using an API.

 The World Wide Web Consortium develops Simple Object Access Protocol (SOAP) to empower developers to build APIs using primarily Web Service Description Language (WSDL), an XML-based definition language, for describing the functionality of a SOAP-based web service.